About Geraldine Heng

 Heng is editor of an MLA Options for Teaching volume on the Global Middle Ages

-, and co-editor, with Susan Noakes, of the 40-volume Cambridge University Press Elements series on the Global Middle Ages
+, and co-editor, with Susan Noakes, of the 40-title Cambridge University Press Elements series on the Global Middle Ages

-, as well as co-editor, with Ayanna Thompson, of the Penn University Press series on early critical race studies.
+, as well as co-editor, with Ayanna Thompson, of the Penn University Press series on early critical race studies, RaceB4Race: Critical Studies of the Premodern.

 Heng is also founder and director of the Global Middle Ages Project (G-MAP): http://www.globalmiddleages.org